mayar4ki/mayar4ki/README.md

-<h1 align="center">Hi 👋, I'm Mayar Deeb ( 祈璟川 )</h1>
+<h1 align="center">Xin chào 👋, I'm Mayar Deeb ( 祈璟川 )</h1>

 ## About
-Front-end developer with experience in building and maintaining web applications using various technologies and frameworks.
+Software developer with experience in building and maintaining web applications using various technologies and frameworks.
 I am passionate about learning new skills and keeping up with the latest trends and best practices in web development.
 I have an open mind and a collaborative attitude towards working with others and solving problems.